step-security-bot/docker-mei/README.md

 ## Local build and usage

-Clone the repository to your machine, e.g., via the command line:
+Clone the repository to your machine, e.g., via the commandline:

 1. Navigate to the parent directory where you want your clone to live, e.g.: